yuriyzotov/NewsYury/README.md

 The application will be available at `https://yuriyzotov.github.io/NewsYury/`.

+### Routing on GitHub Pages

+The application uses hash-based routing (`/#/news` instead of `/news`) to ensure proper navigation on GitHub Pages.
+This approach allows the application to handle all routing client-side without requiring server-side support.
+Additionally, a custom 404.html page is included to handle direct access to routes, redirecting users to the correct hash-based URL.

+This setup ensures that:
+- Direct access to `https://yuriyzotov.github.io/NewsYury/news` will be redirected to `https://yuriyzotov.github.io/NewsYury/#/news`
+- All navigation within the application will use hash-based URLs
+- Refreshing the page at any route will work correctly

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.